Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix `VCRUNTIME140_1.DLL` Error

 - You are missing the Redistributables needed.
 You need both [x86](https://aka.ms/vs/16/release/vc_redist.x86.exe) and [x64](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Run them.

+# `Play` on Launcher Does Nothing Error

+- Sometimes due to an improper install.
+Classic, LOD, and PD2 all need to be installed into the same exact folder in the installers.